Japan–Peru relations: 19th century

 Prior to establishing formal diplomatic relations; in June 1872, Japan and Peru had a diplomatic incident when a Peruvian ship called the María Luz set sail from Macau to Callao carrying 232 Chinese indentured labourers for Peruvian plantations.
 On the way to Peru, the ship encountered a severe storm which caused some damage to the ship and called on the Japanese port of Yokohama for repairs.
 At port, one Chinese laborer managed to escape and jumped to shore.
 Once on shore, the laborer complained about severe mistreatment and asked for protection and the rescue of his fellow laborers on board.
 After a second laborer escaped from the ship, Japanese authorities boarded the ship and discovered that the Chinese nationals were being confined against their will under inhumane conditions.
 Many had been kidnapped, and most had no idea of the location of their final destination.
 The Japanese courts charged the captain, Ricardo Herrera, of the María Luz with wrongdoing and in violation of international law and set free the Chinese nationals.
 A year later, in 1873, Japan and Peru formally established diplomatic relations by signing a Treaty of Friendship and Navigation.

+In 1899, 790 Japanese migrants, aboard the Sakuramaru arrived to Peru.
+Most of the migrants came to the country to work on the various plantations.
+By 1936, 23,000 Japanese migrants immigrated to Peru.